javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 For instance:

-- Mathematical operations (except binary plus) apply `ToNumber` after `ToPrimitive` with `"number"` hint:
+- Mathematical operations (except binary plus) perform `ToNumber` conversion:

     ```js run
     let obj = {
-      toString() { // toString handles all ToPrimitive in the absense of other methods
+      toString() { // toString handles all conversions in the absense of other methods
         return "2";
       }
     };